Working with both sides

 Engage/reengage

 The second step is to provide regular opportunities for the “bottom” folks to engage or reengage.
 Appropriate small group work, like pair or trio share, is an obvious way to do this.
-When working in small groups, check to see that participants who haven spoken for a while have anything they’d like to add.
+When working in small groups, check to see if participants who haven’t spoken for a while have anything they’d like to add.
 If you’re running a fishbowl or fishbowl sandwich, ask that people not share more than once until everyone’s had a chance to contribute.
 And be patient when asking people to share.
 Staying quiet while people are thinking about whether they want to speak and what they might want to say is a tangible form of respect.
 So remember to shut up and listen.

 Don’t expect to engage everyone